twinnydotdev/twinny-docs/src/content/docs/general/symmetry.md

 6. **Q: How can I stay updated on Symmetry's development?**
    A: Keep an eye on the official Symmetry GitHub repository and documentation for the latest updates and announcements.

-By exploring Symmetry, whether as a user through the twinny extension or as a provider, you're participating in the development of decentralized computing technologies.
+By exploring Symmetry, whether as a user through the twinny extension or as a provider, you're participating in the development of distributed computing technologies.
 As Symmetry evolves, it aims to offer more flexible and powerful options for developers and researchers alike.

+Please refer to the [privacy policy](https://www.twinny.dev/privacy) for information regarding usage of the network.